-The recent devastating floods in southeastern Bangladesh have sparked heated debate, with accusations flying regarding the involvement of India’s Dumbur reservoir in Tripura.
+The recent devastating floods in southeastern Bangladesh have sparked a heated debate, with accusations flying regarding the involvement of India’s Dumbur reservoir in Tripura.
 Claims that India’s decision to release water from the reservoir exacerbated the already severe floods brought on by the nonstop monsoon rains are at the heart of the debate.

-Sultan Mohammed Zakaria, co-founder of the Bangladeshi Diaspora for Justice and Accountability and associate editor at South Asia Perspectives-SAP, launched scathing attack on New Delhi in an opinion piece published in The Dhaka Tribune.
-He accused New Delhi of causing the catastrophic flooding that has devastated Bangladesh’s entire south-eastern region—flooding of scale not seen in generations.
-Zakaria brazenly pointed the blame at Indian officials, claiming that they had purposefully opened the Dumbur Reservoir’s gates in Tripura for the first time in thirty years, dumping deluge of water on region that was already overrun by nonstop monsoon rains.
+Sultan Mohammed Zakaria, co-founder of the Bangladeshi Diaspora for Justice and Accountability and associate editor at South Asia Perspectives-SAP, launched a scathing attack on New Delhi in an opinion piece published in The Dhaka Tribune.
+He accused New Delhi of causing the catastrophic flooding that has devastated Bangladesh’s entire south-eastern region—flooding of a scale not seen in generations.
+Zakaria brazenly pointed the blame at Indian officials, claiming that they had purposefully opened the Dumbur Reservoir’s gates in Tripura for the first time in thirty years, dumping a deluge of water on a region that was already overrun by nonstop monsoon rains.

 It’s difficult to understand Zakaria’s frustration—if the floodgates were opened for the first time in thirty years, what exactly is the problem?
 Were they meant to be locked up forever?
 In actuality, the area has been hit by nonstop rain in recent days.
 It’s possible that Dhaka was too focused on using political maneuvers to undermine former prime minister Sheikh Hasina to notice the torrential downpour.
-Maybe raincheck that was missed.
+Maybe a raincheck that was missed.

 Without holding back, Zakaria asserted that had India not chosen to release the enormous amounts of water, the disaster’s magnitude may have been much reduced.
-He said that the region had descended into chaos as result of India’s abrupt and extraordinary intervention, with the floods drowning large areas of land and leaving thousands of people in despair.
-It is unclear what drives Zakaria’s intense accusations—whether it is deep-seated resentment of India or sincere grief for the innumerable lives that the floods have destroyed.
+He said that the region had descended into chaos as a result of India’s abrupt and extraordinary intervention, with the floods drowning large areas of land and leaving thousands of people in despair.
+It is unclear what drives Zakaria’s intense accusations—whether it is a deep-seated resentment of India or sincere grief for the innumerable lives that the floods have destroyed.

 Professor Mashfiqus Salehin of the Water and Flood Research Institute at the Bangladesh University of Engineering and Technology wrote an article that was published in Prothom Alo that Zakaria would find insightful.